cpp-tutor/abaci0-literate/Abaci0.md

 };
 ```

 The function `mangled()` takes a function name and its input parameter types and returns a unique mangled name, used for Abaci0 function instantiation as unique LLVM functions, while `environmentTypeToType()` converts a (possibly composite) `DefineScope` type to a simple integer value.
-The equality-comparison operator for `DefineScope::Type` is also declared here.
+The equality-comparison operator for `DefineScope::Type` is also declared here, as are aliases for an object's "this pointer" and return value name.

 ```cpp
 std::string mangled(const std::string& name, const std::vector<Environment::DefineScope::Type>& types);